 1. Kerry Park

 Kerry Park is by far one of the most Instagrammable places in Seattle and one of the best places to see in Washington State.
-You can see the Space Needle, much of downtown, and the water from this viewpoint.
-A large majority of shots you see of the city are taken from this tiny park in Queen Anne.
+From this viewpoint, you can see the Space Needle, much of downtown, and the water.
+Many shots you see of the city are taken from this tiny park in Queen Anne.

 If you’re good at night photography, I recommend coming here to really capture the city.
-This is one of the most popular Instagrammable spots in Seattle and has even been featured in a ton of travel movies.
+This is one of the most popular Instagrammable spots in Seattle and has even been featured in many travel movies.

 This is a regular neighborhood, so make sure you don’t block anyone’s driveway when you park here.
 It’s a popular Seattle photography location, so make sure to come here early if you want a sunrise photo.